carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190805.md

 - - - -
 #### Last Week’s Summary:
+1. Analyzed how mock DFI/DHS reports are affected by new Activity names using yearly and quarterly data.
-1. Prepped and imported online gifts; separate process for Walk registrations.  >> to another week
+2. Prepped and imported online gifts; separate process for Walk registrations.  >> to another week
-2. Refined import steps to use ClassyID fields for matching contacts.  >> to another week
+3. Refined import steps to use ClassyID fields for matching contacts.  >> to another week
-3. Finished DFI Q4 and end-of-year reports.
-Wrote explanation for DFI Quarterly update and finalized documentation.
-4. Compiled DHS report.
-Compared numbers pulled from Salesforce against manually tracked numbers from Clinic and Intakes.
-Reviewed other outstanding items.
+4.
 5. Reviewed whether matching gifts coming through Amply requires extra reporting process.
 Will definitely require manual linking of gifts that may be hard to track down.  >> to another week
-6. Setup corporate doatnions report >> to another week
+6. Setup corporate donations report >> to another week
 7. Created Workplace FY19 first report for Fundraisers to analyze >> to another week

 7. Continued discussing and testing options to handle matching gifts process, workplace giving gifts, and late-designated workplace/matching gifts with late designation requests. >> to another week
 8. Discussed Golf income discrepancy between Special Events and Finance.  >> to another week Any Classy tickets?  >> to another week
 **5. Streamlined picklist behavior for “XX” Donation field**
-11. Autofy sync status?
+9. Autofy sync status?
-12. another Viewing Donor History in Salesforce for Finance??
+10. another Viewing Donor History in Salesforce for Finance??
-13. Analyzed reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.  >> to another week
+11. Analyzed reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.  >> to another week
-14.
+12.

 */// Additional SF issues addressed: ///*
 16. Continued basic UI improvements on Client Services objects: XXX Object.
 Reviewing default and required fields, scoping the cleanup necessary, preparing cleanup sheets, hiding/reordering sections and fields, clarifying tasks with case managers and other staff.  >> to another week
+17.
+18. Rolled out Activity names.
+19.
+20. Caught Debbie up with new Case Record hub structure.
+21.
+22.
+23. Monitored progress of operational steps taken to help facilitate/prepare for the redesign of Client Status.
+Prepared questions and sample cases.
-17. Monitored for initial issues after rollout of new Forms.
-Reworked auth form, separated from Rights.
-Recreated paper versions.
+24. Monitored for issues after rollout of new Forms.
+XX form may need a different setup.
+Answered basic questions/clarifications from case management team as they arose.
-18.
-19. Refined paper version forms w Valentina. >> to another week.
-20.
-21. Continued to transfer existing data from old to new structure, which included analyzing past responses and deciding how to format and rework the data.
-After new Forms rollout, started same process for recent data (Jul 8-Jul 18)
+25. Made adjustments to form layout and fields in FormTitan, including connections to/from Salesforce objects, and connections to printable version of forms.
-22. Completed transferring recent data (Jul 8-Jul 18) from old to new structure.  >> to another week
+26. Continued transferring recent data (Jul 8-Jul 18) from old to new structure.  >> to another week
-23. Presented progress of Client Services improvements and plan/needs for next tasks (iPads, Client Status redesign,
+27. Refined paper version forms w Valentina. >> to another week.
+28.
+29. Rolled out iPads!
+30. Monitored for initial issues after rollout of iPads.

 22. Observed a client intake conducted by case manager. >> to another week